All Episodes

 Nobody has ever thought there was any future in defending two-tenths of the population, which is what happens when you speak up for the rich.

-Well, now the rich have not just become the rich, everybody now refers to the rich as the job creators.
+Well, now the rich have not just become the rich.

 Everybody refers to them as the achievers.

-Everybody refers to them now, or most people, I mean on the right side of this issue, refer to them as people that we aspire to be.
+Everybody refers to them now, or most people, I mean, on the right side of this issue, refer to them as people that we aspire to be.

-And that's that is a fundamental substantive change.
+And that is a fundamental substantive change.

 It really isn't fun being a lone voice.

-And look at folks, it's all over the place.
+And look at, folks, it's all over the place.

 On average, the wealthiest people in America pay a lot more taxes than the middle class or the poor, according to private and government data.

-Now, we've had we've had all this at rushlimbod.com.
+Now, we've had all this at rushlimbaugh.com.

 I'd have to ask Coco, but I told him when we put this up 10, 15 years ago, it stays up every day.

-I don't care what happens, this is there every day.
+I don't care what happens.

-And it has been there every day.
+This is there every day, and it has been there every day.

-Now, I think there's a reason that the AP and the New York Times are lining up against Obama, and it has nothing to do with taxes and who pays them and who doesn't.
+Now, I think there's a reason that the AP and the New York Times are lining up against Obama, and I think it has nothing to do with taxes and who pays them and who doesn't.

 And that is they see their ideology on the line here.

-This guy is going to sink liberalism if he is not propelled to victory, or if somebody doesn't take his place.
+This guy is going to sink liberalism if he is not propelled to victory or if somebody doesn't take his place.

 Their ideology is everything to them.